-Rob Pride has been a member for the Fraternal Order of Police since 1994.
+Rob Pride has been a member of the Fraternal Order of Police since 1994.
 He is a Colorado native and started his law enforcement career as a reserve deputy at age 19.
 Over his more than 25-year career, Rob has worked as a corrections officers, patrol officer, gang enforcement, narcotics detective, general investigations detective, and currently serves as a sergeant in his patrol division.
 Rob also currently serves as team leader for his agency’s SWAT Crisis Negotiations Team and also supervises the Field Training Unit responsible for training new police officers.

 When he first began working in law enforcement, Rob was mentored by officers who were active in the FOP, but he hadn’t been active himself early in his career other than being a member.
 During a critical incident a couple of years after joining the FOP, Rob experienced the fraternalism and support from his brothers and sisters in his lodge that embodies the spirit of the FOP.
 It was then that his desire began to give back to the FOP and show others the same support he had received during a tough incident.